spham395/05-Python-Programming/while-loops.md

 * It's common practice to increment your var after the bulk of the code is executed \(count += 1\)
 * With that said, setting the count equal to 0 will start the output at 0, 1 will start at 1... etc
 * It's best practice to change the comparison operator rather than the 'increment to number'.
 For instance, count is currently set to increment until 10.
 Since the code increments after the print is executed... the last count printed is 9, even though the count really ends on 10.
-If you follow the above factors, changing the comparison operator to **&lt;=** will result in a count that ends on 10 without effecting code that relies on count.
+If you follow the above factors, changing the comparison operator to **&lt;=** will result in an output that prints count: 10 without effecting code that relies on count.